• Skip to primary navigation

 • ASE Clerkship Coordinator Recognition Award or other awards related to the coordinator’s role

-• Participation in a LCME site visit or internal review
+• Participation in an LCME site visit or internal review

-• Fee of $100 submitted with re-certification application.
-Secure, online payments can be made via website
+A fee of $100 is required with the re-certification application.
+Secure, online payments can be made via the website.

 1. Re-certification Application